 Teams Scoring Less Than Their High Total

 We know how strong the under is when teams are averaging more than the total.
 What about when teams are averaging less.
 I used 52 points or more as the baseline.
-A staggering data pool of 651 games returned.
-Of those the over cashed 55.8 percent of the time, a 358-284-9 record.
-The average final score was 61.3.
-This is almost 10 points higher than the baseline.
+A staggering data pool of 1,244 games returned.
+Of those the over cashed 55.8 percent of the time, a 668-555-21 (54.6%) record.
+The average final score was 64.2.
+That’s more than 10 points higher than the baseline.

 A Full Point Less Than a High Total

 I decided to tighten up the system to see if I could end having to lay so much action/juice each week.
-I changed the scoring average to a full point less than the total.
+I changed the scoring average to a full three points less than the total.
 I also raised the baseline to 63 points or more.
 That eliminated a lot, but still returned a large amount of data.
-The over/under record in this scenario was 98-75-1.
-This increased the win percentage on over bets to 56.6 percent.
-A baseline at 52 points and sticking with a margin of a point less was more profitable, at 285-218-4.
-That is a 56.7 percent success rate on over bets.
+The over/under record in this scenario was 159-130-4.
+This increased the win percentage on over bets to 55%.

 Of course, if you have a local book that has no idea of what you are doing you can sometimes parlay correlated sides with totals.
 You can make a killing by swinging the odds to your favor on these.